SandySanSan/complete-emaily-app/README.md

 ## General info

 Create and send easily surveys with yes-no questions.
-Be informed when a user answers the question and get simple statistics on the amount of responses.
+Be informed when a user responds to the survey and get simple statistics on the amount of responses.

 ## Screenshots